4m4n5/neuralnet-review-classification/README.md

 # neuralnet-review-classification

-This explores different traditional ML and Deep Learning Algorithms on IMDB sentiment analysis data set.
+This explores different traditional ML and Deep Learning Algorithms for sentiment analysis on IMDB movie review data set.
 This can be seen as a tutorial on how to solve NLP problems using Random Forest and Word2Vec and comparision in performance.

 The Dataset and the Word Vector algorithm has been taken from the following publication.